 Ongoing monitoring and evaluation to keep an eye on all third parties

-It’s important that you maintain continuous monitoring on everyone who interacts with your organization, and that even includes third parties and other partners that aren’t customers or vendors.
+It’s important that you maintain continuous monitoring of everyone who interacts with your organization, and that even includes third parties and other partners that aren’t customers or vendors.
 When you monitor every procedure and business relationship, including all third parties, you protect everyone’s safety.

 To perform continuous monitoring management on third parties, use a public and private records search engine to gather information and keep an eye out for anything that changes.
-With access to comprehensive and reliable data, you’ll be able easily maintain a complete view of every business relationship, including third parties, and reduce your risk in every procedure.
+With access to comprehensive and reliable data, you’ll be able to easily maintain a complete view of every business relationship, including third parties, and reduce your risk in every procedure.

 Perform ongoing compliance monitoring to maintain compliance with regulations